roboticslab-uc3m/yarp-devices/doc/yarp_devices_post_install.md

 ## Now what can I do?

-Now that you have installed the basic teo-body repository, you're probably wondering what to do.
+Now that you have installed the basic yarp-devices repository, you're probably wondering what to do.

 ### Initializing the communication servers